mheap/nexmo-developer/_tutorials/en/verify/stepup-auth-test-your-application.md

 # Try it out!

-First, kill any running instances of your application (using Ctrl+C) and then run your program again using:
+First, kill any running instances of your application then run your program again using:

 ```sh
 node server.js